superchar/FluentCaching/README.md

                 .With().SlidingExpiration())
 .Build();

-var userKey = new {FirstName = "John", LastName = "Doe"}; // may be any class with corresponding properties await cache.RetrieveAsync<User>(userKey);
+var userKey = new {FirstName = "John", LastName = "Doe"}; // may be any class or struct with corresponding properties await cache.RetrieveAsync<User>(userKey);
 ```